How to Assess Your Digital Maturity

 3. Revenue

 What is your main source of revenue?
 Do digital services and campaigns account for the majority?
 Are you winning more contracts than your competitors because of your digital processes?
-The dollars won’t lie; honestly evaluate where the money is coming in to see if your revenue is aligned with your path to digital maturity.
+The dollars won’t lie; honestly uate where the money is coming in to see if your revenue is aligned with your path to digital maturity.

 4. Omnichannel customer data